A tribute to Malcom Young.

 Malcolm Young’s life and dedication to his music

 Malcolm moved to Australia, from Scotland, with his family after the ‘big freeze’, one of the UK’s coldest winters, took over Scotland in 1963.
-After leaving Ashfield Boys High School, he played in other bands around Sydney while working as a sewing repairman, storeman and apprentice fitter and turner.
+After leaving Ashfield Boys High School, he played in other bands around Sydney while working as a sewing repairman, store man an apprentice fitter and turner.

-Young underwent a lung operation, heart operation, and was diagnosed with dementia which lead him to eventually step down from his beloved band in 2014.
+Young underwent a lung operation, then a heart operation.
+Though when he diagnosed with dementia which lead him to eventually step down from his beloved band in 2014.
 He committed 41 years of his life to writing the band’s music and some of the greatest guitar riffs of all time.
 His dedication to the band, alongside his brother’s, lead AC/DC to become one of the biggest rock bands in history, reaching a level of success that many musicians can only dream of.

 Watch Malcolm battle his brother on stage: